williamnygards/sacral/README.md

 Run the python script.

 # How to run main
-Choose LLM, embedding, path to chromadb
+Choose LLM, embedding, path to chromadb.
+Run python script to query the LLM and Embedding combination.